Instructions for Form 2441 (2024)

 Special rule for children of divorced or separated parents or parents who live apart.

-Even if you can't claim your child as a dependent, he or she is treated as your qualifying person if:
+Even if you can't claim your child as a dependent, they are treated as your qualifying person if:

 • The child was under age 13 or wasn't physically or mentally able to care for themselves;

-• The child received over half of his or her support during the calendar year from one or both parents who are divorced or legally separated under a decree of divorce or separate maintenance, are separated under a written separation agreement, or lived apart at all times during the last 6 months of the calendar year;
+• The child received over half of their support during the calendar year from one or both parents who are divorced or legally separated under a decree of divorce or separate maintenance, are separated under a written separation agreement, or lived apart at all times during the last 6 months of the calendar year;

 • The child was in the custody of one or both parents for more than half the year; and